 First Year Seminars

 One of the most important and engaging courses you will take at Stetson University will be your First Year Seminar.
-You will find descriptions of these classes and of the professors who teach them on the Spring 2015 First Year Seminars page.
+You will find descriptions of these classes and of the professors who teach them on the Fall 2015 First Year Seminars page.

 During your First Year Seminar, you will work closely with Stetson faculty to explore a single topic.
 You and your classmates will learn how to join an intellectual conversation at a significantly higher level than you have been accustomed to in high school.
 As a First Year Seminar student, you will join an academic community of thinkers, learners and researchers who are committed to maintaining the rigors and rewards of a liberal arts education.
 Through active participation in the First Year Seminar Program, you will acquire the skills necessary for success in college and, therefore, life.
 The purpose of the First Year Seminar is to help you understand the human condition and, as a result, to make it better.